edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 Next we need to install the Open vSwitch (OVS) on VOVA.
 This is necessary as the Neutron plugin of OpenStack serves as the DHCP server on the L2 segments that will be created.
 As the Neutron plugin resides on VOVA, it needs to have connectivity to the NSX overlay network.

 The OVS is not yet installed in VOVA out-of-the-box, as it needs to match the NSX version that is being used.
 In the future it might be possible that the following steps become largely redundant as VOVA might take the NSX version as a configuration parameter and install the correct corresponding OVS version.
-Let&#8217;s do it manually for now.
+Let's do it manually for now.

 Login via SSH to the VOVA host and use the default credentials with the username _root_ and the password _vmware_.